kkorolev1/stop-the-sampler/README.md

 # Stop the Sampler!
 Classifier-Based Adaptive Stopping for Sampling Kernels

+Official code for the paper [Stop the Sampler!
+Classifier-Based Adaptive Stopping for Sampling Kernels](https://arxiv.org/abs/2606.16073)

 Kirill Korolev, Nikita Morozov, Stepan Pavlenko, Esmeralda S. Whitammer, Sergey Samsonov

 This repository is based on the [code](https://github.com/DenisBless/variational_sampling_methods) of Blessing et al. (2024) from their paper "[Beyond ELBOs: A Large-Scale Evaluation of Variational Methods for Sampling](https://arxiv.org/abs/2406.07423)".